forcedotcom/salesforcedx-vscode/contributing/developing.md

 ### `npm run check:deps`

 This runs `depcheck` on each package to check for unused and missing dependencies.
 Pay particular attention to "Missing dependencies".
 Unused dependency result might have [false positives](https://github.com/depcheck/depcheck#false-alert).
 Check code usage to verify.

+## Node Configuration

+### .npmrc

+The npmrc allows for project-level [configuration](https://docs.npmjs.com/cli/v8/using-npm/config) of the npm environment.

+### .nvmrc

+Our nvmrc specifies the minimimum node version required to run the project.